 We’re divided into groups with our desk pulled into tight circles.
 June Bug sits in front of me, all broad shoulders, black hair, and rolling I-told-you-so eyes.
-But true to form, her Austen and Bronte are in front of her-yellow and pink tabs highlighting essential passages-along with an opened three-ringed binder, and two No.2 pencils, each sharpened to needle points.
+But true to form, our Austen and Bronte are in front of her-yellow and pink tabs marking essential passages-along with an opened three-ringed binder, and two No.2 pencils, each sharpened to needle points.

 “The characters, though of a different time, present us with universal lessons we can all learn from.”
-Mrs. Powell- known as “Turkey” due to a sudden and extreme weight loss that’s left her with excessive neck skin-walks to our group and slaps her ruler on sleeping Matt Sumter’s desk.
-She spends a moment leering at him through a pair of elegant gold-rimmed glasses.
+Mrs. Powell pauses and tugs at the loose skin under her neck.
+Sure the Adkins diet can make the fat melt away, but your still left with the aftermath.
+After a moment she walks to our group and slaps her ruler on sleeping Matt Sumter’s desk, leering at him through a pair of elegant gold-rimmed glasses.
 “And you will learn or fail.”

 He looks up, eyes red, a string of drool connecting his cheek to the desk.
 First period on the first day of school is too early to study anything let alone English Lit.

 Turkey struts away, carrying on about grading criteria, attendance, and extra credit, before returning to her favorite subject: dead authors.

 June is more alert than most, her eyes drifting between each member of our group.
 She studies writing utensils and notebooks, hand movements and facial expressions.
 While all have at least a pen or pencil-odd duck Rebecca Greene (known for sporting the same bowl cut hair style since preschool) is grasping a black Sharpie-none have the summer reading.
 Not out anyways.